sarthakj314/Fourier-Visualizer/README.md

 ## 🚀 Overview

 Dive into the fascinating world of Fourier Series as this application transforms your hand-drawn creations into a symphony of rotating vectors (epicycles).
-Experience the perfect blend of art, mathematics, and interactive visualization:

-- ✏️ Intuitive drawing canvas for your creative expression
-- 🎬 Watch your drawing come to life in real-time
-- 🔄 Marvel at the hypnotic Fourier vector representation
-- 📊 Explore the data behind your artistic creation

-## ✨ Features

-### 🎨 Drawing Interface
-- Fluid, responsive canvas that captures your every stroke
-- One-click reset to unleash your creativity again and again
-- Smart interpolation that smooths out your drawing
-- Support for various drawing techniques (move, line, quadratic bezier curves)

-### 🌈 Stunning Visualizations
-- See your drawing unfold in a captivating animation
-- Witness the mesmerizing dance of epicycles with adjustable complexity
-- Explore your creation through interactive data visualization
-- Track comprehensive statistics about your masterpiece
-- Sleek dark mode for an enhanced viewing experience

-### 🔧 Powerful Technology
-- Lightning-fast Fourier computations powered by PyTorch with GPU acceleration
-- Cinematic-quality animations courtesy of Manim
-- Seamless interactive experience built on Streamlit
-- Optimized video embedding using Base64 encoding
-- Responsive design that looks gorgeous on any device

-## 🔍 How It Works

-1. **✏️ Capture Your Creation**: Your drawing is captured as a series of precise path commands
-2. **🧮 Extract the Essence**: These commands transform into coordinates with smart interpolation for smooth curves
-3. **⚡ Fourier Magic**: Your drawing enters the frequency domain through mathematical wizardry
-4. **🎭 Vector Performance**: Watch as rotating vectors dance in perfect harmony to recreate your drawing

 ## 🧠 The Math Behind the Magic